-Usually, DUI court treatment plans have four phases that have to be completed.
-Throughout the program, you will be monitored with drug tests, since abstaining from alcohol and other drugs is a requirement.
+Usually, DUI court treatment plans have four phases to be completed.
+Throughout these phases, you will be monitored with routine drug tests, since abstinence from alcohol and other drugs is required.
 You will also need to attend individual and group therapy, as well as make court appearances.

-Throughout it all, it’s best to be completely honest about how you’re getting along in the program.
+Throughout it all, it’s best to be completely honest about how you are getting along in the program.
 If you’re having problems, speak on them.
 Be prepared to let the court know how you plan on addressing those issues or if you need help doing so.
 Your treatment providers will help you work through any obstacles you are facing on the road to recovery.

-Who’s Eligible for DUI Court?
+Who’s eligible for DUI court?

 You may not qualify for DUI court if you only have a single DUI on your record.
-Additional qualifications include being mentally capable, open to the idea, and residing in a specific jurisdiction.
-Sex offenders, violent offenders, and juvenile offenders usually are not eligible for DUI court.
+Additional qualifications include being mentally capable, open to the idea and residing in a specific jurisdiction.
+Sex offenders, violent offenders and juvenile offenders usually are not eligible for DUI court.
 Some courts will also refuse applicants who struggle with a mental illness.

-Things to Consider
+Things to consider